 - The costs related to caring for and raising the child or children.

 With child support orders, it is important to be aware that modifications can be pursued in the future, if or when certain circumstances for either parent change after the divorce.
+Getting legal advice from an attorney who has expertise in family law practice and handling divorces can play a crucial role in the results you obtain.

 If you have further questions or need an attorney, contact our law firm to get help with your divorce process and child support issues.